MiDorm

 Success

-After analyzing our usability testing sessions, we found that our design performed as intended.
+We found that our design performed as intended.
 All five participants were able to complete the key tasks with ease, and they appreciated the level of transparency and detail provided in the dorm information.

 " The filters are really easy to scroll through" - Diya Sankla ( Data Science Senior @ Umich)